-- 4.8.
-TEC will make a public announcement that a fuel supply emergency exists, and that TEC must implement the second phase of several energy conservation measures and continue to promote load conservation. - 2.9.
-Initiate communication with governmental organizations, including a request to the Governor to suspend SIP of CAAthe State Implementation Plan of the Clean Air Act.

-10. Purchase any satisfactory burnable coal.

-- 3.11.
-Commercial, Industrial, and Governmental customers will be requested to take the following steps: - a.
+- 8.1.
+TEC will make a public announcement that a fuel supply emergency exists, and that TEC must implement the second phase of several energy conservation measures and continue to promote load conservation. - 9.2.
+Initiate communication with governmental organizations, including a request to the Governor to suspend the State Implementation Plan of the Clean Air Act. - 10.3.
+Purchase and expedite the delivery of any satisfactory burnable coal to the extent possible. - 11.4.
+Commercial, Industrial, and Governmental customers will be requested to take the following steps:

+- a.
 Eliminate the use of lighting for indoor and outdoor advertising devices and displays and building flood lighting, except for lighting a single business identification. - b.
 Reduce weekly energy consumption by 20 percent at all retail businesses, institutional facilities, public and private schools, office buildings, and industrial plants, except for vital health and safety institutions.
-(A 20 percent energy reduction on a 40-hour operating week is equivalent to one day's worth of energy.)
-Vital health and safety institutions, although excluded from the request specifically, will be expected to implement all operationally possible reductions.

-- c.
-Eliminate non-essential outdoor lighting. - 4.12.
-Request TEC's environmental department to petition governing authorities to temporarily remove environmental constraints from generating units that inhibit the use of available fuel in a manner that mitigates the fuel supply emergency. - 5.13.
-Continue curtailment of TEC energy use. - 6.14.
-Continue or implement demand-side management, continue to purchase available wholesale power, and request maximum output from co-generators and wholesale power purchases. - 7.15.
-TEC representatives will meet with all firm wholesale customers at this meeting, TEC willand request a 20% voluntary reduction. - 16.
+(A 20 percent energy reduction on a 40-hour operating week, e.g., 8 hours per day Monday through Friday, is equivalent to one day's worth of energy.)
+Vital health and safety institutions, although excluded from the request specifically, will be askedexpected to implement all reasonableoperationally-possible reductions. - c.
+Eliminate non-essential outdoor lighting. - 42.5.
+Request TEC's environmental department to petition governing authorities to temporarily remove environmental constraints from generating units that inhibit the use of available fuel in a manner that mitigates the fuel supply emergency. - 13.6.
+Continue curtailment of TEC energy use. - 14.7.
+Continue or implement demand-side management, continue to purchase available wholesale power, and request maximum output from co-generators and wholesale power purchases. - 15.8.
+TEC representatives will meet with all firm wholesale customers and request a 20% voluntary reduction. - 16.9.
 Continue to modify system dispatch to optimize use of available fuel, including fuel transfers.